-Code & Title SR 15 OIP Ofsted Improvement Plan Cu Ma
+Code & Title SR 15 OIP Ofsted Improvement Plan Cur Mai

-Description nge has been too slow following the inspection in Septe ces for children in need of help and protection in some of mains a risk Like lihood
+Description The pace of change has been too slow following the inspection in September 2018.
+Although the local authority is making progress in improving services for children in need of help and protection in some discrete areas of practice the pace; consistency and sustainability of improvement remains a risk Likelihood

 Likelihood Impact

 District No Category High Critical

 Type of Risk Strategic Yes Risk Score В II

 Operational Yes Total Score 9

 Internal Controls The Board co New Impro Thorpe Imple Sufficient an of the Impro Workforce, o working alon Children's S change, how the requirem March 2023) Improvemen Internal Au External Au Ofsted: High Annual Conv to embed a h Partnership Poor reputation High turnover of workforce at all levels Inconsistent service to service users Financial Improvement Board: The Children's Services Improvement Board has been re-established and is chaired by Steve Walker, DfE appointed commissioner.
 The Board continues to scrutinise the improvement work.
 New Improvement Plan: A new Improvement Plan continues to be developed.
 The Improvement plan has 12 focus areas - Integrated Front Door (David Thorpe Implementation), Early Help, Help and Protection, Edge of Care, Children Looked After and Leaving Care, Voice and Influence, Conditions for Success, Sufficient and Stable Workforce, Practice Improvement, Partnership, Resource and Support Functions and Performance and Management QA.
-Some elements of the Improvement Plan are further developed by the Survice Areas and partners.
+Some elements of the Improvement Plan are further developed jointly with Service Areas and partners.
 Children's Social Care continued to deliver their core business, working alongside partner agencies and work continues to be undertaken to improve the relationships.
 Children's Service Improvement Team: The Service had moved to the use of the Corporate Transformation Service to deliver on improvement and change, however, Children's Social Care felt that an internal team, more closely linked and aligned to the service areas was required, added to this, there is the requirement for a continued improvement team within the Trust once transferred in April 2023.
-To date, there is an Interim Director of Improvement (till March 2023), Head of Business Support and Improvement, Interim Improvement Consultant (funded by DfE through Leeds till March 2023).
-Internal Audits: Audit activities continue across all parts of the Service with identified recommendations and learning.
-Ofsted: Highlighted areas from Monitoring Visits continue to be worked into improvement for service areas identified as well as areas highlighted in the Annual Conversation.
-The Children's Social Care leadership and man
+To date, there is an Interim Director of Improvement (fulld March 2023), Head of Business Support and Improvement, Interim Improvement Consultant (funded by DfE through Leeds till March 2023), 2 Practice Improvement Co-ordinator's and an interim Programme Support Officer (funded by DfE through Leeds till March 2023).
+Internal Audits: We have commissioned a number of external audits in different parts of the Service with identified recommendations and learning.
+Ofsted: Highlighted areas from Monitoring Visits continue to